Lartu/WebSCFL/README.md

 ## Usage

+WebSCFL is especially tailored to creating GitHub Pages and, as such, it compiles your website into a `docs` directory, so you can have both the source for your site and your site in the same repository without having to redeploy anything.

 ### Directory Setup

-WebSCFL expects the project directory to be configured with four foulders and the WebSCFL build
+WebSCFL expects the project directory to be configured with four foulders, an optional folder, and the WebSCFL build
 file:

 ```